Generative Perception of Shape and Material from Differential Motion: Experiments

 \subsection{Moving Object Experiments}

-As there are no existing baselines that perform joint shape and material estimation from short videos, we compare three ablated variants of our model: (\emph{i}) \textbf{U-ViT3D (base)} is a baseline with convolutional layers at high resolutions and transformer blocks in the bottleneck; (\emph{ii}) \textbf{+ Local Spatio-Temporal Attention} replaces one ResNet block per resolution level with a local spatial attention and a temporal attention module; and (\emph{iii}) \textbf{+ Multi-Attribute Mixer} further adds lightweight channel mixers to each local 3D block.
+We compare three ablated variants of our model: (\emph{i}) \textbf{U-ViT3D (base)} is a baseline with convolutional layers at high resolutions and transformer blocks in the bottleneck; (\emph{ii}) \textbf{+ Local Spatio-Temporal Attention} replaces one ResNet block per resolution level with a local spatial attention and a temporal attention module; and (\emph{iii}) \textbf{+ Multi-Attribute Mixer} further adds lightweight channel mixers to each local 3D block.

-We conduct ablation studies on a held-out evaluation set containing objects undergoing differential motion.
+We conduct ablation studies on a held-out synthetic evaluation set containing objects undergoing differential motion.
 These are generated using the same pipeline as our training data but with distinct objects to ensure generalization.
 We evaluate performance under both moving and static observations.
 For each video, we draw 10 samples and report the mean of the top-3 based on a joint ranking of shape (Mean Angular Error (MAE)) and albedo (SSIM).
 This combined metric helps capture overall performance instead of focusing solely on shape or materials.

 Table~\ref{tab:ablations} shows that each module leads to notable performance gains with minimal added parameters.
 Specifically, we find that using spatial neighborhood attention is crucial for better shape estimation.
-The base model with only convolutionstends to produce over-smoothed results on complex inputs and often fails to reason about the shape of highly specular objects.
+The base model with only convolutions tends to produce over-smoothed results on complex inputs and often fails to reason about the shape of highly specular objects.
 Our model also shows better performance when it observes objects under motion instead of being static, highlighting its ability to leverage motion cues.
 Figure~\ref{fig:eval_motion} visualizes predictions from the full model on motion inputs.

 \textbf{Perceptual ambiguity}.
 To assess our model's ability to adapt its hypotheses in the presence of motion, we apply it to the perceptual demonstrations from Hartung and Kersten~\cite{hartung2002distinguishing} \footnote{ We encourage viewing of videos at \url{https://kerstenlab.psych.umn.edu/demos/motion-surface/}}.
 These are videos of moving objects rendered with either (a) a uniform shiny material that reflects the environment, or (b) a spatially-varying matte material representing painted texture.
 The two scenarios are indistinguishable in the absence of motion, because they can produce individual frames that are identical.